 The licensing lifecycle for a device ends with its unassigment/deactivation.
 It is recommended to provide an area in your software, in which the end user can unassign the used license code, so that this can be used on another device (typical hardware migration scenario).

 WHAT TO SAVE IN YOUR CLIENT

 Your on-premise application has to locally save (some) license data.
 Make sure to properly encrypt them, in order to avoid easy manipulation.

 Obviously, your application needs to locally save the entered license key.

 Only if you use an initial random id.

 Whether you need to save the license content depends on your connectivity strategy.

 - If an internet connection is required during application start, then nothing needs to be locally saved.
 This implies, that the application can not be started if no connection can be established with SLASCONE.

-- If an internet connection can not guaranteed, the license content needs to be saved in order to make sure that the application can be started nevertheless.
+- If an internet connection can not be guaranteed, the license content needs to be saved in order to make sure that the application can start nevertheless.